2005:

 2001:

-Disney's animated feature Atlantis: The Lost Empire is released.
-The film includes the voices
+Disney's animated feature Atlantis: The Lost Empire is released in Columbia.
+A young

 The Disney Channel debuts the Lizzie McGuire episode "Lizzie's Nightmares."